shahadul878/planet-2.0/README.md

 - Retrieves all products from Planet API (`/getProductList`)
 - Stores product list temporarily in WordPress options table
 - Records sync start timestamp

+### Step 2.5: Orphaned Products Check
+- Compares local synced products with remote product list
+- Identifies products that exist locally but not in remote API
+- Takes action based on settings (keep, draft, trash, or delete)
+- Only affects products synced by this plugin (with Planet metadata)
+- Logs all actions for audit trail

 ### Step 3: Product Processing
 - Loops through each product in the list